dandavies23/smoothie-moves/README.md

 8. I want a final score and a visual indication of level of achievement.

     -   Result screen has the calculated score and a character to indicate level of success.

+9. I dont want to feel like learning is a chore.
+    - Game has a nudge and hint dynamic
+    - Encourages you to think before you move
+    - Removed message to parents - it's important for children to have autonomy

 Validation
 ----------